 What to do in Mérida… A sample itinerary

-Visit Hacienda Teya on the way to the City of Izamal , or take the Convent Route of Acanceh, Tecoh, Telchaquillo, Tekit, Mama, Chumayel, Mani and Oxcutzcab.
+Wednesday: Visit Hacienda Teya on the way to the City of Izamal, or take the Convent Route of Acanceh, Tecoh, Telchaquillo, Tekit, Mama, Chumayel, Mani and Oxcutzcab.
 If you stay in town, enjoy shows at the Olimpo at 9:00 pm.

-Go shopping at the markets, Pasaje Picheta or the best in the city, Casa de las Artesanias on Calle 63, with handcrafts from Yucatán made by Yucatecans with the best prices in the city.
+Friday: Go shopping at the markets, Pasaje Picheta or the best in the city, Casa de las Artesanías on Calle 63, with handcrafts from Yucatán made by Yucatecans with the best prices in the city.
 Corazón de Mérida (see Thursday) happens in the evening.

-Explore the caves in Loltun and travel the Puuc Route: Kabah, Labna, Sayil, Xlapak and Uxmal .
+Saturday: Explore the caves in Loltun and travel the Puuc Route: Kabah, Labna, Sayil, Xlapak and Uxmal .
 Stop by Hacienda Ochil or Yaxcopoil.
-Evening time has 2 events, one at the end of Paseo de Montejo with Calle 47 called Noche Mexicana from 8:00 pm to midnight (see video below).
+Evening time has 2 events, one at the end of Paseo de Montejo with Calle 47 called Noche Mexicana from 8:00 pm to midnight.
 Corazón de Mérida (see Thursday) happens in the evening.

 How to get to Mérida